 Push and Pull & Their Relation To Speed

-Push and Pull compensation is a feature of Hatch Embroidery software in which a tiny bit is added to the overall size of an object to be stitched.
+Push and Pull compensation is where a tiny bit is added to the overall size of an object to be stitched.
 Usually, these objects are long stitches or large tatami fills that begin to pull the object out of shape when stitched out.
 The added size of the object compensates for the shrink of a lot of stitches facing the same way, but it does not make the machine “stitch looser.”

 To better understand push and pull compensation in embroidery and why it’s essential in digitizing, click here.